-Recent works [3-5] study an extension of wf-nets, called resource-constrained wf-nets (rcwf-nets) in which several instances of a workflow execute concurrently, assuming that those instances share some global resources.
+Recent works [19, 20, 24] study an extension of wf-nets, called resource-constrained wf-nets (rcwfnets) in which several instances of a workflow execute concurrently, assuming that those instances share some global resources.
 Even if a single instance of an rcwf-net is sound, several instances could deadlock because of these shared resources.
-In [3] the authors define dynamic soundness, the condition stating the existence of a minimum amount of resources for which any number of instances running simultaneously can always reach the final state, that in which all the tasks have been completed and the number of resources is as in the initial state.
-The paper [4] defines another notion of dynamic soundness, in terms of the absence of instance deadlocks in rcwf-nets, fixing the initial amount of resources though keeping the condition that instances must not change the number of resources.
-In [5] we continued the work in [4], but we considered that instances may create or consume resources.
-We proved this notion of dynamic soundness to be undecidable, and we identified a subclass of rcwf-nets, called proper, for which dynamic soundness is decidable.
+In [19] the authors define dynamic soundness, the condition stating the existence of a minimum amount of resources for which any number of instances running simultaneously can always reach the final state, that in which all the tasks have been completed and the shared resources are returned.
+The paper [20] defines another notion of dynamic soundness, in terms of the absence of instance deadlocks in rcwf-nets, fixing the initial amount of resources though keeping the condition that instances must not change the number of resources.
+In [24] we continued the work in [20], but we considered that instances may create or consume resources.
+We proved this notion of dynamic soundness to be undecidable, and we identified a subclass of rcwf-nets, called proper, for which it is decidable.